fortunejs/fortune/doc/GETTING_STARTED.md

 The `fortune` function returns a new instance of Fortune, and accepts a configuration object as an argument.
 We don't need to pass any arguments to the constructor for now, the defaults should work.

-## Application System

-Fortune is not a framework, as it does not try to impose any architecture, design patterns, or inversion of control.
-However, it does provide a set of features that even fully-fledged frameworks don't handle.

-Fortune exports two abstract base classes which work well with each other: Adapter (data access) & Serializer (presentation).
-Methods of these classes are called by Fortune in a request lifecycle, along with transform functions (business logic).
-These implementations are re-usable in server and client contexts.

-## Entity-Relationship Modelling
+## Record Types

-The instance must have record types to be useful.
+The only necessary input is record type definitions.
 Let's start with a basic example:

 ```js
 store.defineType('user', {